steveng57/steveng57.github.io/_tabs/about.md

 ### Image Gallery

 The [Image Gallery]({% link _tabs/gallery.md %}) is an alphabetical listing of all the images in all the posts on the site.
-This is meant to be a purely visual experience, and it's a fun way to go throught things.
+This is meant to be a purely visual experience, and it's a fun way to go through things.

 > **Note:** If you see something of interest in the image gallery, you can click on the **image caption** to drill down into the original post.
+Also note that if you are viewing on a mobile device, an up or down swipe can close the gallery.
+That way you don't have to hunt for the tiny "close" button.
 {: .prompt-info .sjg-br}

 ### Timeline